gporais/gXipmsg/README.txt

 You can contact me via email: orais.georgephillip@gmail.com

 To try, please download the Windows version on your Windows box.
-Then build using make or GNU make with Makefile.
+Then build gXipmsg using make or GNU make with Makefile.
-PLease note, BSD and SUN has its own Makefile, please use this with -f option.
+Please note, BSD and SUN has its own Makefile, please use this with -f option.
+General step is:
+	make
+	make install

+Binary file will be copied to /usr/bin/
+Folder structure will be consturcerd under /etc/
+	/etc
+		/gXipmsg
+			ipmsg.xpm
+			/Downloads

+To run: gXipmsg <handlename>	(eg. gXipmsg geo)
+If no handlename specified, your login name is automatically used.

 Hope you enjoy trying this as much i enjoyed coding this, thanks!!!